FBnil/evidencer/README.md

 `EXPORT=BASEDIR,SILENCE,OUTPUTDIR,RUNSERVERFQ,RUNSCRIPTFQ,OUTPUTLOG`
 `RUN=%{RUNSCRIPTSDIR}/run.sh`

+This means that `run.sh` can now use `$OUTPUTDIR` directly, without having to pass as a commandline parameter.

 You can also use a regexp:  `EXPORT=/RUN/` will export all variables that contain "RUN" in their name.

 From the commandline it looks like this: